Origami-Instructions.com

 Look at pictures carefully:

-corners unfolded starting squash fold completed squash fold
+starting squash fold

 Now repeat the last fold on the lower half of the piece: